golang-standards/project-layout/README.md

 It's ok not to use it if your app project is really small and where an extra level of nesting doesn't add much value (unless you really want to :-)).
 Think about it when it's getting big enough and your root directory gets pretty busy (especially if you have a lot of non-Go app components).

+The `pkg` directory origins: The old Go source code used to use `pkg` for its packages and then various Go projects in the community started copying the patteren (see [`this`](https://twitter.com/bradfitz/status/1039512487538970624) Brad Fitzpatrick's tweet for more context).

 ### `/vendor`

 Application dependencies (managed manually or by your favorite dependency management tool like the new built-in [`Go Modules`](https://github.com/golang/go/wiki/Modules) feature).
 The `go mod vendor` command will create the `/vendor` directory for you.
 Note that you might need to add the `-mod=vendor` flag to your `go build` command if you are not using Go 1.14 where it's on by default.